Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Additional experimental results

-Next we test how well \alpharelic{} scales to much larger datasets by pretraining representations using the Joint Foto Tree (JFT-300M) dataset which consists of 300 million images from more than 18k classes \cite{hinton2015distilling, chollet2017xception, sun2017revisiting}.
-We then evaluate the learned representations on the ImageNet validation set under the same linear evaluation protocol as described in section \ref{sec:results:linear}.
-We compare \alpharelic{} against BYOL and Divide and Contrast (DnC) \cite{tian2021divide}, a method that was specifically designed to handle large and uncurated datasets and represents the current state-of-art in self-supervised JFT-300M pretraining.
-Table \ref{table.jft-top1} reports the top-1 accuracy when training the various methods using the standard ResNet50 architecture as the backbone for different number of ImageNet equivalent epochs on JFT-300M; implementation details can be found in the supplementary material. \alpharelic{} improves over DnC by more than $2\%$ when training on JFT for 1000 epochs and achieves better overall performance than competing methods while needing a smaller number of training epochs.
-In the supplementary material we also report robustness and OOD generalization results after JFT pretraining.
+We also test how well \alpharelic{} scales to much larger datasets by pretraining representations using the Joint Foto Tree (JFT-300M) dataset which consists of 300 million images from more than 18k classes \citep{ sun2017revisiting}.
+We evaluate the learned representations on the ImageNet test set under the same linear evaluation protocol as described in Section \ref{sec:results:linear}.

+We compare RELICv2 against BYOL and Divide and Contrast \citep{tian2021divide}, a method that was specifically designed to handle large and uncurated datasets and represents the current state-of-art in self-supervised JFT-300M pretraining.
+Table \ref{table.jft-top1_new} reports the top-1 accuracy when training the various methods using ResNet50 as the backbone for different number of ImageNet equivalent epochs on JFT-300M. \alpharelic{} improves over Divide and Contrast \citep{tian2021divide} by more than $+2\%$ when training on JFT for 1000 epochs and achieves better overall performance than competing methods while needing a smaller number of training epochs.
+Please refer to the appendix for experimental details and additional results on JFT-300M such as transfer learning, robustness and out-of-distribution evaluation.